KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/patience_and_equanimity.md

 # PATIENCE & EQUANIMITY — THE STILLNESS THAT OPENS WORLDS

-A transmission in the highest coherence of Source

 There are qualities that do not merely accompany the path of awakening — they are the path itself.